 Watershed health — Snake River update

 We investigated the health of stream habitats in the Snake River Status and Trends Region in 2011 and 2016.
-From these two study years, the region showed a similar biological condition, with the highest stressors involving stream chemistry and human influence.
+From these two study years, the region showed a similar biological condition, with the highest indicators involving stream chemistry and human presence.

 River with fallen woody debris and dispersed fir trees around it